pingcap/tidb-operator/deploy/gcp/README.md

 ## Scale

-To scale the TiDB cluster, modify `tikv_count`, `tikv_replica_count`, `tidb_count`, and `tidb_replica_count` to your desired count, and then run `terraform apply`.
+To scale the TiDB cluster, modify `tikv_count`, `tikv_replica_count`, `tidb_count`, and `tidb_replica_count` to your desired count, and run `terraform apply`.

 Currently, scaling in is not supported since we cannot determine which node to remove.
-Scaling out needs a few minutes to complete, you can watch the scaling out by `kubectl --kubeconfig credentials/kubeconfig_<cluster_name> get po -n tidb --watch`.
+Scaling out needs a few minutes to complete, you can watch the scaling-out process by `kubectl --kubeconfig credentials/kubeconfig_<cluster_name> get po -n tidb --watch`.

 For example, to scale out the cluster, you can modify the number of TiDB instances from 2 to 3: